 The remaining parts of the paper are organized as follows.
-In Section \ref{Linearization-step}, we discuss and justify the linearization step and in Section \ref{Construction-C} we deal with the reconstruction of $n^{2}(\cdot)$ from the linearized NtD map.
-The justification of the effective NtD is stated in Section \ref{effective-NtD}.
-This choice is taken as this step is, technically, the most involved part.
-Section \ref{SectionInjective} is devoted to the proof of the invertibility of the algebraic system related to the derivation of the effective NtD map.
-Finally, we postpone several technical steps to be developed and justified in Section \ref{Appendix} stated as an appendix.
+In \textbf{Section \ref{Linearization-step}}, we discuss and justify the linearization step and in \textbf{Section \ref{Construction-C}} we deal with the reconstruction of $n^{2}(\cdot)$ from the linearized NtD map.
+The justification for the effective NtD is stated in \textbf{Section \ref{effective-NtD}}.
+This choice is taken because this step is technically the most involved part.
+Finally, we postpone several technical steps to be developed and justified in \textbf{Section \ref{Appendix}} stated as an appendix.